How to get from Changi Airport to the city? This question will surely come to your mind shortly after booking your airline ticket(s).

 BEFORE YOU GET STARTED IN SINGAPORE

-In Singapore, passengers can pay bus fares with cash, but with a higher amount, compared to paying via Ez-link card.
-To save cost and to make your trip more convenient, consider buying an Ez-link card or a Singapore Tourist Pass.
+This would be helpful for those who plan to get from Changi Airport to the city as well as get around in Singapore by public transport.
+In Singapore, passengers can pay for bus fares with cash, but the amount is higher compared to paying via an Ez-link card.
+To save costs and make your trip more convenient, consider purchasing an Ez-link card or a Singapore Tourist Pass.

-It is a kind of smart card, which can be used to pay transport fares on buses, MRT (metro), taxis, and other private transport means.
-It is also helpful when you need to buy foods and drinks from food & beverage stores, and vending machines.
+EZ-LINK CARD: It is a kind of smart card, which can be used to pay transport fares on buses, MRT (metro), taxis, and other private transport means.
+It is also helpful when you need to buy food and drinks from food & beverage stores, and vending machines.

 You can purchase the cards at Passenger Service Centers at most MRT stations, bus interchanges, and 7-Eleven stores.

-The Ez-link cards available at Passenger Service Centers have the price of SGD 12 each.
+The Ez-link cards available at Passenger Service Centers have a price of SGD 12 each.
 It means the stored value is SGD7.

 General ticketing machines are provided at all MRT stations for you to conveniently top up your card.
-You can also add more stored value into your card at 7-Eleven stores.
+You can also add more stored value to your card at 7-Eleven stores.

 Note that your Ez-link card needs a minimum amount of SGD3 ($2.20) to be used on buses and MRT.

-If you plan to travel a lot while being in Singapore, then Singapore Tourist Pass turns out as a cost-effective option.
-There are 3 types of passes: 1 day pass, 2 day pass and 3 day pass, with costs at SGD10 ($7.29), SGD16 ($11.67), and SGD20 ($14.60) respectively.
+SINGAPORE TOURIST PASS: If you plan to travel a lot while in Singapore, then Singapore Tourist Pass turns out as a cost-effective option.
+There are 3 types of passes: 1-day pass, 2-day pass, and 3-day pass, with costs at SGD10 ($7.29), SGD16 ($11.67), and SGD20 ($14.60) respectively.
 They allow you to have unlimited rides on buses and trains (MRT and LRT).

-If you like the idea of riding public transport plus having free entry to Chinatown Heritage Centre and complimentary Singapore Sling Cocktail at D Happy Factory, then consider buying this plus card.
-They come in 2 types: 1 day pass and 3 day pass, with prices of SGD 28 ($20.42) and SGD 38 ($27.72) respectively.
+SINGAPORE TOURIST PASS PLUS: If you like the idea of riding public transport plus having free entry to Chinatown Heritage Centre and complimentary Singapore Sling Cocktail at D Happy Factory, then consider buying this plus card.
+They come in 2 types: a 1-day pass and a 3-day pass, with prices of SGD28 ($20.42) and SGD38 ($27.72) respectively.